Skip to main content

 Our Vision

-Hackney Playbus’s vision is that children in East London, particularly those most socially excluded, share the same opportunities to grow, thrive and reach
+Hackney Playbus’s vision is that children in East London, particularly those most socially excluded, share the same opportunities to grow, thrive and reach their potential.

 Our aims are: